Cheap resin 3D printer: 10 best options in 2021

 How does a resin 3D printer work?

 Resin 3D printers use liquid resin as the 3D printing material.
-The resin will become solid when struck by a computer-controlled UV laser or other light source.
-Find out more in our guide to resin 3D printers.
+The resin will become solid when struck by a computer-controlled UV laser or other light sources.

 Are resin 3D printers easy to use?